mcorning/lct-c-docs/docs/policy/README.md

 ```

-::: tip
+::: warning
-Note that most of the data in the exposure graph is not needed for the alerting protocol.
+Most of the data in the exposure graph is not needed for the alerting protocol.
 The current version of LCT stores the data only to aid in debugging.
 Once the graph traversal algorithm is judged reliable, we will no longer store the developer-friendly data in the graph
 :::

 ## Data Sharing